 - how much does it cost to hire an accountant for taxes

-- how much does a cpa charge to do taxes
+- do you need a cpa to do taxes

 Filed Under: Taxes

 About the Author: Jeremy Vohwinkle is a Chartered Retirement Planning Counselor® and spent a few years working as a financial planner.
 Today, he helps people make the most of their money by writing about personal finance here and elsewhere on the web.
 Jeremy is also Coach at Adaptu and a regular contributor for other publications such as Intuit, and American Express.
 Be sure to follow Jeremy on Twitter or Google+.